 How dyslexia can affect spelling

-What it is: Dyslexia is a common learning difference that affects reading.
+is a common learning difference that affects reading.
 It makes it hard to isolate the sounds in words, match those sounds to letters, and blend sounds into words.
 Learning to spell may be even harder than learning to read for some people with dyslexia.

-Teach phonics rules to help build a strong foundation that connects letter sounds with letter symbols.
+to help build a strong foundation that connects letter sounds with letter symbols.

-Focus on word history, structure, and meaning.
+, structure, and meaning.

 Let students take spelling tests orally instead of writing the answers.